SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Syntax / Example: (Execute: "C:\Users\Cheater\Documents\Scripts\StartMyGripCheat.cmd", "/Grip", "Max", "/TyreWear", "0")

-	Executes the executable or script, which is identified with the first argument.
+	Executes the executable or script identified by the first argument, which must be the a file name.
 Additional arguments will be passed to the executable enclosed by paranthesis and seperated by spaces.
 The default implementation supports the typical executable files, like EXE, CMD or BAT files, which can be run by Windows.
+Please note, that the working directory will be set to the directory of the executable for the time of execution.

   - Set